chris-bacon/haskell-format-import/README.md

 [![Build Status](https://travis-ci.com/chris-bacon/haskell-format-import.svg?branch=master)](https://travis-ci.com/exosphere-lang/compiler)

-This is a neovim plugin that formats your Haskell import statements, and *it is itself written in Haskell!*
+This is a neovim plugin that formats your Haskell import statements, and **it is itself written in Haskell!**

-How :fire: is that?!
+How :fire: :fire: :fire: is that?!

 ![](haskell-format-import.gif)